 Indoor Air Quality: Is Your Home’s Air Healthy?

-In recent years, Philadelphia pollution has caused at least 126 premature deaths and hundreds of hospitalizations.
-Yet, as Philly.com reported in 2016, Philly “has a long, long way to go” to clean the outdoor air.
+According to Philadelphia Air Quality Survey, proportion to the population of Philadelphia, about 300 premature deaths a year would be prevented in the City if we could lower annual levels of particle pollution.
+Yet, Philly “has a long, long way to go” to clean the outdoor air.
 Reports like this draw much-needed attention to the negative impacts of air pollution.
-For Philly natives, “air pollution” means the smog over the William Penn statue, cars lurching on the Schuylkill Expressway, and fumes spewing into the city skyline.
+For Philly natives, “air pollution” means the smog over the William Penn statue.
+Also, cars lurching on the Schuylkill Expressway, and fumes spewing into the city skyline.

 But outdoor air pollution may not be the most harmful pollution for human health.
-A study published in Science of the Total Environment notes that “indoor air pollution may be as much or more of a problem as pollution outdoors,” and the problem may be worse during the summertime when people rely on air conditioning systems to cool indoor air.
+A study by Science of the Total Environment notes that indoor air pollution may be same or even or more of a problem as outdoors.
+Moreover, the problem may be worse during the summertime when people rely on air conditioning systems to cool indoor air.